Jagged Little Pill: Content

 Jagged Little Pill departed from Morissette's previous releases – Alanis and Now Is the Time – that predominantly featured dance-pop.
-Most of the lyrics were written by Morissette and Glen Ballard.
+To underscore this transformation and establish herself on the international stage, Morissette adopted her full name professionally, moving beyond her previous single-name moniker "Alanis".
+This deliberate change in both musical direction and personal branding signaled a new chapter in her career, setting the stage for her breakthrough international debut.
+All of the lyrics were written by Morissette.
+Morissette stated that during the process of making the album, she was in a bad mental condition after being robbed at gunpoint, suffering from angst and daily panic attacks, and tried to overcome her troubled feelings by expressing her emotions in the lyrics.
+She said that her goal was "doing work that is a completely truthful side of yourself", adding that "I say things in my songs that I wouldn't say in normal conversation or even the most serious talk."

 The album opens with "All I Really Want".
 It features harmonica, swirly guitars and canned drums, and is in a grunge-pop vein.
 The lyrics talk about "intellectual intercourse" and a mental connection with another angry, frustrated, frightened, uncomfortable soul.
 The lyrics of "You Oughta Know" have been described as exploring themes of "raw anger and frank portrayal of female sexuality".

 "Hand in My Pocket" is a cataloging of contradictions set over fuzzy guitar and a '90s drum machine.
 It portrays a lighter side to Morissette, with lyrics that touch upon themes of her self-effacing and hopeful side.
 "Right Through You" is a grunge song with angry lyrics about sleazy record bosses who prey on female artists who they want to "Wine dine and sixty-nine" rather than actually supporting their musical careers.